-The representations produced by this VI executor substantially improved a corresponding model-free RL baseline, especially in terms of data efficiency.
-Additionally, the model performed strongly in the low-data regime against ATreeC \cite{farquhar2017treeqn}, which resorted to predicting scalar values in every node of the inferred local MDP, so that VI-style rules can be directly applied exactly according to the predictions above.
-Even over challenging RL environments such as Atari, neurally learned algorithmic cores had proved a viable way of applying classical combinatorial algorithms to natural inputs in a way that can surpass even a hard-coded hybrid pipeline.
-This is a first-view account of the potential of neural algorithmic reasoning in the real world and, given that XLVIN is only one manner in which this blueprint may see the application, we anticipate that it paves the way for many more practical applications of CO.
+The representations produced by this VI executor substantially improve a corresponding model-free RL baseline, especially in terms of data efficiency.
+Additionally, the model performs strongly in the low-data regime against ATreeC \citep{farquhar2017treeqn} that resorts to predicting scalar values in every node of the inferred local MDP, so that VI-style rules can be directly applied exactly according to the predictions above.
+As shown further by \citet{Deac2020}, even over challenging RL environments such as Atari, neurally learned algorithmic cores prove to be a viable way of applying classical combinatorial algorithms to natural inputs in a way that can surpass even a hard-coded hybrid pipeline.
+This is a first-view account of the potential of neural algorithmic reasoning in the real world and, given that XLVIN is only one manner in which this blueprint may see the application, we anticipate that it paves the way for many more practical CO applications.

-\section{Limitations and research directions}
+\section{Limitations and Research Directions}

 In the following, we give an overview of works that quantify the limitations of GNNs and the resulting implications for their use in CO.
-Moreover, provide directions for further research.
+Moreover, we provide directions for further research.